Mark-Assessment/j-tamburro-tranquil-trail-m1-2/README.md

   ## Typography

   I have used the font "Josefin Slab" as the main font throughout the site, with a fall back font of "serif" for easy readability.
 I have chosen this font because it's soft, and blends with the nature theme well.
-I have used <a href="https://fonts.google.com">Google Fonts</a> for this.
+I have used <a href="https://fonts.google.com" target="_blank">Google Fonts</a> for this.
   ![Font Screenshot](/documents/screenshots/fontexample.png)

   ## Imagery